SofaDefrost/TIRREX.Caroca/README.md

 ### Optional

-- SoftRobots.Inverse plugin for SOFA (private directory, ask for access or use the provided binaries instead of compiling), to solve the inverse kinematics of the robot
+- [SoftRobots.Inverse](https://github.com/SofaDefrost/SoftRobots) plugin for SOFA to solve the inverse kinematics of the robot

 ## How to